Vyral/base-template/_posts/2020-02-12-can-you-install-an-electric-charging-system-in-your-condo-parking-space.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>In California, HOAs can’t unreasonably restrict condo owners from installing electric vehicle charging stations in their parking spaces.</em></p>
+*In California, HOAs can’t unreasonably restrict condo owners from installing electric vehicle charging stations in their parking spaces.*

 If you’re thinking of buying a condo, can you install an electric vehicle charging system in your parking space after you’ve purchased the property?